-The five existing BMPs were modeled to assess the existing watershed-scale conditions along with the future predicted land cover scenarios in order to determine the impacts of increased development without the construction of any additional stormwater BMPs.
+The existing watershed-scale conditions were modeled with the future predicted land cover scenarios in order to determine the impacts of increased development without the construction of any additional stormwater BMPs.
 The models were created to assess each of the four future land cover scenarios: 2030, 2050, 2080, and 2100.
-A summary of the land cover changes from the present condition to these future conditions are summarized in Table 27 below.
-Over the projected time periods, it is projected that green space will decrease while impervious cover will increase.
+A summary of the land cover changes from the present condition to these future conditions are summarized in Table 21 below.
+Over the projected time periods, changes are minimal but in general green space decreases while impervious cover and bare soil increase.

-Note that land cover information for 2019 differs slightly in the future land cover modeling because the data had to be aggregated to grid cell format to be compared with the future land cover projections that were developed using this grid cell format
+Note that land cover information for 2019 differs slightly in the future land cover modeling because the data had to be aggregated to grid cell format to be compared with the future land cover projections that were developed using this grid cell format.